pykale/transparentML/content/00-prereq/linear-algebra-and-notations.md

-    Click to show the answer!
+    Compare your answer with the reference solution below
    ```{toggle}
     **a ,b, c**
    ```